pikachurian/pikachurian.github.io/_posts/2023-05-05-Zimperium-Liberty.markdown

 #![Image]({{ site.page }}/assets/img/FightcoreThumbnail.png)
 ---

-<h1>Zimperium / Liberty Strategic Capital</h1>
+<h1>Zimperium / Liberty Strategic Capital Deal Toy</h1>

 <img src="{{ page.image-folder }}zimperium-liberty.png" alt="A spiraling z-shape">

 <p>
 One of my latest deal toy designs.
 For this piece I aimed for a more minmalist style.
 The main feature is the white ribbon which curls into a "Z" shape.
 This is an interpretation of Zimperium's logo in a 3D space.
+Unfortunately, this designed has not been produced physically.
 </p>